Aminoglycoside148/agscatwalks/README.md

-A simple 1.20.1 forge minecraft mod that adds wall markings for pride flags.
+A simple 1.20.1 forge minecraft mod that adds Railings and Catwalks.